vdeminstitute/demspaces/2021-update/README.md

 completely.

-The initial data update for 2021 did not include those changes: I updated the V-Dem, P\&T Coups, GDP, population, and infant mortality data, and merged them with last year’s EPR, etc. data.
+The initial data update for 2021 did not include those changes: I updated the V-Dem, P&T Coups, GDP, population, and infant mortality data, and merged them with last year’s EPR, etc. data.
 The resulting dataset, with the suffix “v11a”, had the same number of columns as the 2020 “v10” dataset.